 @ditzkoff I can't see this post anymore because my eyes are filled with tears— Scott Stein (@jetscott) August 29, 2016

-@ditzkoff "he couldn't bear the idea of one less smile in the world" is perhaps one of the loveliest things I've ever read...— beth loves ghosts,so (@bourgeoisalien) August 29, 2016
+@ditzkoff "he couldn't bear the idea of one less smile in the world" is perhaps one of the loveliest things I've ever read...— beth can't with this (@bourgeoisalien) August 29, 2016

 @ditzkoff Oh, this made me cry (but not in a bad way).
-Thank you for posting.— Linda Essig (@LindaInPhoenix) August 29, 2016
+Thank you for posting.Advertisement— Linda Essig (@LindaInPhoenix) August 29, 2016

 Born Jerome Silberman, the comic actor also starred in classic films such as The Producers, Blazing Saddles and Young Frankenstein.
 He had previously been diagnosed with non-Hodgkin’s lymphoma in 1989.